changla-pass

 Thanks for Subscribing our newsletter!

-Open for most of the year (except during heavy snowfall), Changla offers breathtaking views of the snow-cloaked Himalayas.
+Changla Pass Ladakh offers breathtaking views of the snow-cloaked Himalayas most of the year (except during heavy snowfall).
 There’s also a small temple of Changla Baba, the guardian spirit of the pass.
-And don’t miss the Army-run café that hands out free tea.

 If you’re on a Ladakh bike tour, this pass is a must-stop spot!
 And don’t forget to pose with the iconic board and flex a little.
 Because in Ladakh, it’s not just the destinations that matter, it’s the unforgettable stops in between!